 A few years ago, some friends and I had the ambitious plan to run a blog.
 Four people eager to write.
 Of course we would find the time to publish articles on a regular basis — right?

 Back then I was new to web development, and my only mentionable experience with advanced web development software was HTML5 Boilerplate, which shipped with a fantastic build system written in ant (yep – it’s Java-based).

 Backbone.js was about to become a thing.
-Lodash and Underscore.js competed for world domination and my friends and me….we decided to use Jekyll to build our blog, and to use GitHub’s brand new gh-pages feature as a free hosting solution.
+Lodash and Underscore.js competed for world domination.
+My friends and I, we decided to use Jekyll to build our blog, and to use GitHub’s brand new gh-pages feature as a free hosting solution.

 Let’s have a look at what’s changed over the years and how new static site generators like GatsbyJS (based on React), nuxt (based on Vue.js) and next (based on React) are changing the static site landscape and make going static even more popular than it was four years ago.

-Different languages have different ways of expressing templates and they are usually incompatible (you can make it work though).
-From time to time, the "template duplication" led to errors when developers forgot to update both areas; leading to frustration.
+Different languages have different ways of expressing templates, and they are usually incompatible (you can make it work though).
+From time to time, the "template duplication" led to errors when developers forgot to update both areas, which led to frustration.